mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

-+ the planet is rich in valuable resources, especially petrochemicals and an anagathic moss. _Ihatei_ warriors attacked the planet in 772, conquering over a third of its land area and establishing a new starport in the centre of the Great Swamp.
++ the planet is rich in valuable resources, especially petrochemicals and an anagathic moss. _Ihatei_ warriors attacked the planet in 772, conquering over a third of its land area and establishing a new starport in the center of the Great Swamp.
 The Khaukheairl clan saw the success of these _ihatei_ and offered to support their war in

 exchange for vassalage.
 In 801, the ihatei were made nobles of the